-This yakisoba noodles recipe is the ultimate stir fry with loads of chicken, peppers, cabbage, yakisoba noodles and more stir fried in a flavorful stir fry sauce.
+Yakisoba noodles is a comforting Japanese stir fry noodle dish with chicken, peppers, cabbage, and more quickly stir fried in a flavorful yakisoba sauce.
 Easy to make and huge on flavor!

 Plus!
 A good stir fry is so easy to make and always huge on flavor.
 This particular recipe is one you're going to love.
-We're talking Chicken Yakisoba Noodles, and it's a new favorite.
+We're talking Chicken Yakisoba Noodles, and I think you're going to love it.

 Yakisoba is a Japanese noodle stir fry.
 The name translates to "fried noodle", and uses wheat flour noodles stir fried in a flavorful stir fry sauce that we're making from a small list of Asian sauces and condiments.